Murder of Grégory Villemin: Aftermath

 On 17 October, the Villemins received another anonymous letter that said, "I have taken vengeance".
-From then on, the unidentified author was referred to in the media as Le Corbeau ("The Crow"), French slang for an anonymous letter-writer, a term made popular by the 1943 film Le Corbeau.
+From then on, the unidentified author was referred to in the media as Le Corbeau ("The Raven"), French slang for an anonymous letter-writer, a term made popular by the 1943 film Le Corbeau.

 Bernard Laroche, a cousin of Jean-Marie Villemin, was implicated in the murder by handwriting experts and by a statement from Laroche's sister-in-law Murielle Bolle.
 He was taken into custody on 5 November 1984.
 Bolle later recanted her testimony, saying it had been coerced by police.
-Laroche, who denied any part in the crime or being "the Crow", was released from custody on 4 February 1985.
+Laroche, who denied any part in the crime or being "the Raven", was released from custody on 4 February 1985.
 Jean-Marie vowed in front of reporters that he would kill Laroche.

 On 25 March 1985, handwriting experts identified Grégory's mother Christine as the likely author of the anonymous letters.
 On 29 March Jean-Marie shot and killed Laroche as he was leaving for work.
 He was convicted of murder and sentenced to five years in prison.
 With credit for time served awaiting trial and a partial suspension of the sentence, he was released in December 1987 after having served two and a half years.

 In July 1985, Christine was charged with murdering Grégory.
 Pregnant at the time, she launched a hunger strike that lasted eleven days.
 Christine was freed after an appeals court cited flimsy evidence and the absence of a coherent motive.
 She reportedly collapsed and miscarried, losing one of the twins she was carrying shortly after being questioned by authorities.
 She was cleared of the charges on 2 February 1993.

 The case was reopened in 2000 to allow for DNA testing on a stamp used to send one of the anonymous letters, but the tests were inconclusive.
 In December 2008, following an application by the Villemins, a judge ordered the case reopened to allow DNA testing of the letters, the rope found on Grégory's body, and other evidence.
 This testing too proved inconclusive.
 Further DNA testing in April 2013 on Grégory's clothes and shoes was also inconclusive.